ConnectedLib/course-in-a-box/modules/basics/_posts/2000-01-01-about-this-module.md

 <div class="callout activity" markdown="1">
 ### Worksheet #1: Connected Learning K-W-L

-The first worksheet in your _Connected Learning Basics Workbook_ is a "KWL" — that stands for Know, Want to learn, and Learned.

 Before moving forward in the module, spend some time thinking about what you already know about connected learning, and what you hope to learn from this module.
+The [first worksheet](https://docs.google.com/document/d/1X5MxpToji6SQEN3-6uzvvkfjpQFvUhTbZB1cPTM6FwA/edit#heading=h.5pf3n53wqrjk){:target="_blank"} in your [_Connected Learning Basics Workbook_](https://docs.google.com/document/d/1X5MxpToji6SQEN3-6uzvvkfjpQFvUhTbZB1cPTM6FwA/edit?usp=sharing){:target="_blank"} is a "KWL" — that stands for Know, Want to learn, and Learned.

 First describe your experience (if any) with connected learning.
 Then make a list of things you already **know** about connected learning.
 Then write down what you **want to learn** in this module.
 You’ll fill out the last column, what you learned (L), when you have completed this module.
 </div>